johnwslee/fine_dust_analysis/README.md

 ## 4. Feature Importance

-As mentioned in Introduction, the purpose of this study was to find out what kind of weather parameters affect the fine dust concentration in Seoul.
-By looking at the features that the machine learning model thought important, I thought we could get some idea about the correlation between the weather parameters and the fine dust concentration.
-For this analysis, `shap` library was used to check on the feature importances of `LightGBM` model.
+As mentioned in the introduction, the purpose of this study was to determine which weather parameters affect the concentration of fine dust in Seoul.
+By examining the features identified as important by the machine learning model, I aimed to gain insights into the correlation between weather parameters and fine dust concentration.
+To analyze this, I utilized the `shap` library to assess the feature importances of the `LightGBM` model.

 First, the follwing figure shows the rank of the weather parameters listed in descending order.
 The result was close to that of intuition and the results of EDA. `wind_direction` was the most important parameter in determining the fine dust concentration.